 One of the important ideas in the architecture of the Internet is the notion of network transparency.
-If we consider, as the original designers of the Internet did, that the function of a communication network is to pass data unchanged between endpoints, then it is natural to compare the network to a transparent window, through which an image passes unchanged.
+If we considered, as the original designers of the Internet did, that the function of a communication network is to pass data unchanged between endpoints, then would be natural to compare the network to a transparent window, through which an image passes unchanged.
 Of course this is far from the truth of the Internet, or any other network that is switched above the physical layer.
-The network is full of complex mechanisms that are required to implement the high level function of transport of data unchanged.
+The network is full of complex mechanisms that implement the high level function of transporting data unchanged.
 In the terms of information hiding, the transparent network is an opaque mechanism, a somewhat unfortunate discord in imagery.